2012 IIHF Women's World Championship

+The 2012 IIHF Women's World Championship was the 14th edition of the Top Division of the Women's Ice Hockey World Championship (the 15th edition overall, if the season when only the lower divisions were played is also counted), organized by the International Ice Hockey Federation (IIHF).

-The 2012 IIHF World Women's Championships was the 14th such event hosted by the International Ice Hockey Federation and took place in Vermont, United States, at the Gutterson Fieldhouse in Burlington, and the Cairns Arena in South Burlington.
+The Top Division tournament took place in Vermont, United States, at the Gutterson Fieldhouse in Burlington, and the Cairns Arena in South Burlington, from April 7 to 14, 2012, and was hosted by USA Hockey.
 The competition also served as qualifications for the 2013 competition, and the 2014 Olympics.
-The Top Division was contested between eight teams from April 7 to April 14, 2012, in Burlington and was hosted by USA Hockey.

-Canada won their tenth title by defeating the United States 5–4 in overtime.
+Canada won their record-extending tenth title by defeating the three-time defending champions United States 5–4 in overtime.
 Caroline Ouellette scored the decisive goal.
 The Americans defeated the Canadians 9–2 in the group stage earlier in the tournament.
 The Swiss team, by finishing third, captured their first ever Women's World Championship medal.

 Top Division

 The Top Division was contested between eight teams from April 7 to April 14, 2012.
 The event was hosted by USA Hockey in Burlington, Vermont.
 A new format was used where the top four ranked teams were placed in Group A and were automatically qualified for the final round, and played in the preliminary round was only used to determine seeding for the next round.
 The top two teams received a bye into the semifinals.
 Meanwhile, the next four teams played the preliminary round in Group B. The top two teams from Group B joined the others for the final round, while the bottom two team played a best-of-three series, with the loser being relegated next year.